freevo/kaa-base/doc/notifier/threads.rst

   cb = kaa.MainThreadCallback(needs_to_be_called_from_main)
   print cb(3).wait()

-As a rule of thumb, if you have a function that must always be called in the main thread, you would use @kaa.threaded(kaa.MAINTHREAD) as mentioned above, if you need to decide case-by-case, don't decorate it and use MainThreadCallback when needed.

 .. autoclass:: kaa.MainThreadCallback

+.. _threaded:

 The threaded decorator
 ----------------------

-Any function or method may be decorated with @kaa.threaded() which takes two optional arguments: a thread name, and a priority.
+Any function or method may be decorated with `@kaa.threaded()` which takes two optional arguments: a thread name, and a priority.
 If a thread name is specified, the decorated function is wrapped in NamedThreadCallback, and invocations of that function are queued to be executed in a single thread.
-If the thread name is kaa.MAINTHREAD the decorated function is invoked from the main thread.
+If the thread name is `kaa.MAINTHREAD` the decorated function is invoked from the main thread.
 If no thread name is specified, the function is wrapped in ThreadCallback so that each invocation is executed in a separate thread.
 Because these callbacks returns InProgress objects, they may be yielded from coroutines.

 (This example uses Python 2.5 syntax.)::